tartaria-dev/tartaria/README.md

 - Based on CachyOS/Arch with bootc support

-- Hyprland, a tiling window manager that doesnt sacrifice on looks
+- Niri, a scrollable tiling window manager that doesnt sacrifice on looks

-- HyprYou, a customizable shell for Hyprland that uses the [Material 3 Design](m3.material.io) language whereever possible
+- Noctalia, an extremely customizable shell similar to that of [DMS](https://danklinux.com/)

 - CachyOS-v3 kernel with v3 cpu optimizations and the Bore scheduler